 Authors compare this consistency with 5-8 Hz syllabic rate, observed in (Pellegrino et al., 2011).
 Authors claim, that ‘these two perspectives indicate likely universal rhythmic properties of human speech’ (Ding et al., 2017, p.
 184).
 But as was discussed before, 5-8 Hz is highly considerable variation for speech rate.
 This exact variation of 5-8 Hz was discussed above, and the authors of that research claim that the differences in speech rate between most of the languages studied are statistically significant (Pellegrino et al., 2011).
 Therefore, it is incorrect to describe this variation as a universal characteristic.

 In the discussed studies, a limited number of languages were studied.
 All in all, there were 15 of them: English (British and American), German, Swedish, Dutch, Danish, Norwegian, French, Italian, Japanese, Mandarin Chinese, Spanish, Russian, Hungarian.
 If we mark them on a map (see Map 1), we will see, that most of them are in Europe.
-In other words, it is possible to call the discussed studies Eurocentric, which also contributes to skepticism regarding the universality of the figures presented and the conclusions drawn from them.
+In other words, it is possible to call the discussed studies Eurocentric, which also contributes to scepticism regarding the universality of the figures presented and the conclusions drawn from them.

 Map 1.
 Languages studied in the reviewed literature.